TechSavantis/polisparalela/site/content/discovery.md

 In Part 1, we find out as much as we can about your goals.
 We ask lots of questions and get you thinking about your business in ways you might not have considered.
 This needs to involve all the key decision-makers in your business and is run as a half-day workshop.

-In Part 2, we take away what we've learnt in the workshop and, as a team, have a second session at Tomango HQ.
+In Part 2, we take away what we've learnt in the workshop and, as a team, have a second session at Polis Paralela HQ.
 We explore what’s needed to get you from where you are now to where you want to be.

 In Part 3, we present our recommendations.
 We'll talk you through three costed options so you can decide which one you’d like to go ahead with.